 - Develop a greater understanding of leadership in organizational effectiveness and development.

 - Explore the exercise of authority, the interaction with boundaries, and focus on task.

 - Learn about how personal systems, one’s interaction in work and life environments, is affected by how we take up roles.

-- Consider the nested relationships of the groups we inhabit within larger systems.
+- Consider the nested relationships of the groups we inhabit within larger social and political systems.